d8corp/innet-dom/README.md

 `/settings/foo` - Settings Rest
 `/foo` - Not Found

-You can split path segments by `/`
+You can split path segments using `/`

 ```typescript jsx
 import { Router, createRouting } from '@innet/dom'